dshin25k/projds/README.md

 -   When writing a post, images may be inserted.

--   All the images will be stored in separate directories named after each username & postname.
-(Ex: `/images/username/postname/01.jpg`)
+-   When uploaded, an image will be renamed according to the naming convention of `date` followed by `letter suffix` and will be stored in a separate directory named after each username.
+(Ex:
+    `/images/dshin/20241115a.jpg`)

+-   There should be a method to ensure unique image names.

 -   When a post is fetched from the database, its corresponding images will also be retrieved from the directory.

+### Error Handling

+-   Error handling method should be implemented in case of, for example, invalid inputs or missing resources.

 ## Notes